yznerf/yznerf.github.io/_posts/2022-11-06-mailaccounting-by-script.md

 It ended up to be a very lengthy process, with quite a bit of burocracy, since we had to (and kinda still have to) work with two email-systems on the server and client side.<br>
 <br>
 While the consultants, who planned the migration, where working on an automated accounting system, leveraging MS Teams and PowerAutomate, we had to be the middle-man in the accounting process, for the time being. <br>
-A users wish to access a certain mailbox landed in our inbox.
+A user's wish to access a certain mailbox landed in our inbox.
  To secure that the mail accounting for shared mailboxes was done within the standards of german privacy and data security guidelines, we had to get permission from designated owners of the shared mailbox in question and document it, before we could ask the mail-admins to add the user to the active directory security group, which granted access to the mailbox. <br>
 <br>
 This involved quite a lot of writing and research on our side, because we had to document, which AD security group gave access to the shared mailboxes and also the security group that contained the "owners", who could grant permission. <br>